-We did it in 72 hours but would recommend you take far longer to really enjoy the journey and all that the Western Highlands has to offer.
+We took 72 hours going from Nevis to Skye then all the way back onto the mainland.
+We stopped at various places to explore but would recommend you take far longer to really enjoy all that the Western Highlands (and Skye) has to offer.

 Fort William and the Nevis Visitor Centre